Death of Ms Dhu: Coroner's inquest

 In October 2014, after more details of her time in custody had been made public, Dhu's family asked for a coroner's inquest into her death.
 They also called for the end of imprisonment for unpaid fines, the introduction of a CNS, 24-hour medical coverage and independent oversight at all police stations, "and justice reinvestment into communities, not prisons".
-These calls were supported by Greens party MP Robin Chapple.
+These calls were supported by Greens MP Robin Chapple.
 At that time, the government of Western Australia and WA police were still said to be investigating the matter; a report was being prepared for the coroner.
 Premier Barnett expressed his sympathy for Dhu's family at a Perth rally in late 2014, and promised to make sure that "the full truth will come out", but insisted the inquest they were calling for would not be necessary.
-In February 2016, an anonymous activist group called 'allies of Ms Dhu' began projecting images of Dhu and her family on buildings in Perth to raise awareness over her death and the upcoming inquest.
+In February 2016, an anonymous activist group called "allies of Ms Dhu" began projecting images of Dhu and her family on buildings in Perth to raise awareness over her death and the upcoming inquest.
 On the first anniversary of her death, multiple protests were held around Australia demanding an investigation.
 Dhu's death and her family's activism attracted national media attention, something that is rare for Aboriginal deaths in custody.

 The inquest began in November 2015.
 Members of the public were warned that anyone wearing a T-shirt bearing the words "Justice for Julieka" would be denied entry.
 Two women wearing shirts that read "Indigenous Rights Defender" were not allowed to enter.
 On the first day, the inquest heard that Dhu's cause of death was pneumonia and sepsis resulting from broken ribs caused by Ruffin three months prior.
 CCTV footage of Dhu in police custody was also shown.
 Members of Dhu's family, medical staff involved in her treatments and 10 police officers were interviewed as part of the inquest.
 Dhu's mother testified that she twice telephoned the police station asking to speak to Dhu while she was in custody, but was refused permission.
 Human rights lawyer George Newhouse represented the Deaths In Custody Watch Committee (WA) Inc (DICWC WA) at the inquest.
 In the days after the inquest began, Dhu's family were subjected to a "flood" of online comments, suggesting that Dhu got what she deserved as she was a criminal.